 The Mathematics program at St. Edward Central Catholic High School is designed to provide each student with the opportunity to develop his or her math talents to the fullest.
 Placement in the appropriate level of any mathematics course (Honors, Average, or Essentials) is subject to department approval.

+Incoming freshmen must take (per department guidelines) a placement test prior to 9th grade.
 Students placed in Honors math courses must maintain a minimum of a "B" average to remain in Honors courses.